Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 	+	#####	Shutdown behavior
 		The shutdown behavior setting affects how the instance behaves when an OS-level shutdown is performed.
 Instances can be either terminated or stopped.
 If no value is specified, the value of the AMI will still be used.
 	+	#####	Termination protection
+		If **termination protection** is enabled, the instance cannot be terminated by using the console, API, or CLI until termination protection is disabled.
+If no value is specified, the value of the source AMI will still be used.

 ### Managing EC2